karthequian/awesome-oci/README.md

 # awesome-oci
 A curated list of awesome resources for OCI- FAQ's, blogs, docs and moar!
-Find a cool tutorial about Oracle Cloud Infra that you liked?

-Add it here via a PR or create an issue with a link, and I'll be happy to add it.
+Find a cool tutorial about Oracle Cloud Infra that you liked, that's not here?
+ADD IT!
+PR me or create an issue with a link, and I'll be happy to add it.

 # OKE Product Related
 * [Official OKE Docs](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm)